annawyre/Spreedly-Wyre-Demo/README.md

 ## Add Your Account Id

-Search "ACCOUNT_ID", replace with your Wyre Account Id
+In GetQuote.js, search "ACCOUNT_ID", replace with your Wyre Account Id

 ## Add Your Receiver Token

-Search "YOUR_RECEIVER_TOKEN", replace with your Receiver Token
+In GetQuote.js, search "YOUR_RECEIVER_TOKEN", replace with your Receiver Token

 ## White Label Card Processing Demo